MichaelCochran/automaticIntents/README.md

 ## Overview

 This is a repository for building and running AI-driven chats.  __This can be used as an engine for many interactive workflows ( surveys, lessons, quizzes, etc.).__
 This connects to AI models from openAI or Groq (which includes open source options).
-You will need a key  - some are currently free-  from Groq: https://console.groq.com/docs/quickstart and/or openAI https://platform.openai.com/api-keys

 The goal here is
 1. Separate chat mechanics (what happens when user does XYZ) into an easy-to-understand file
 2. These chat files also provide the AI model with the information needed to control the chat.

+## Prerequisites

+1. You will need a key  - some are currently free-  from Groq: https://console.groq.com/docs/quickstart and/or openAI https://platform.openai.com/api-keys

 ## Technical Details